 India is firm favourite as a wildlife destination, thanks to tigers, elephants and leopards.
 In fact there are around 96 National Parks throughout India with a further 70 locations earmarked for development.
+Just remember before you head off on your holiday to organise your Indian visa online.
 Whether you looking to spot the elusive Bengal Tiger, take an elephant safari or spot rare birdlife, these parks cover all bases;

 Jim Corbett National Park, Nainital, Uttarakhand, India